Nudity in film: Hays Code Hollywood, 1934–1960s

 Independent film producers – i.e., those outside the studio system – were not bound by the restrictions of the Hays Code.
-However, they were subject to state censorship regimes and could be excluded from so-called "family" theatres.
+However, they were subject to state censorship regimes and could be excluded from so-called family theatres.
 These films claimed to be educational and dealt with taboo topics such as drug parties, prostitution, and sexually transmitted infections.
 In the course of presenting the message, nudity at times made an appearance.
 These films, which emerged in the 1930s, were obliged to play in independent theaters or traveled across the United States in "roadshow" fashion.
 They were normally low-budget, and described as sensationalized exploitation films.
 Using this framework, brief nude scenes of women appeared in Maniac (1934) and Sex Madness (1937), and nude swimming sequences in Marihuana (1936) and Child Bride (1938).
-Child Bride was controversial because it included a topless and skinny dipping scene by 12-year-old Shirley Mills, which was described by Allmovie as "gratuitous child nudity", though in some versions the topless scene was cut out.
+Child Bride was controversial because it included a topless and skinny-dipping scene by 12-year-old Shirley Mills, though in some versions the topless scene was cut out.

 Exploitative films with pseudo-ethnographic pretensions continued well into the 1960s.
-For example, Mau-Mau (1955), presented as a documentary of the violent nationalist uprising in Kenya, played the grind-house circuit.
+For example, Mau-Mau (1955), presented as a documentary of the violent nationalist uprising in Kenya, played the grindhouse circuit.
 Fabricated scenes filmed in front of a painted backdrop of an African village show nude and semi-clad "native" women being raped, strangled, and stabbed by machete-wielding maniacs.

 Other films containing nudity were the early underground 8mm pornographic films and fetish reels which, due to various censorship regimes, had only limited (usually clandestine) means of distribution and were only shown in private until the 1970s.